Zhang Xichen: "New Sexual Morality" controversy

 Beginning in 1922, Zhang began to run special issues dedicated to particular topics.
-A January 1925 special issue on "The New Sexual Morality" (新性道德 (xīnxìng dàodé)) departed from the conventional liberal feminist perspective and explored moral relativism.
+A January 1925 special issue on "The New Sexual Morality" departed from the conventional liberal feminist perspective and explored moral relativism.
 Zhang and Zhou (alongside two guest writers, Shen Yanbing and his brother Shen Zemin) argued that morality should be based around doing what one wishes as long as it does not harm others, and extended this framework to sexual relations.
 Zhang argued that the focus on monogamous marriages and the nuclear family was restrictive, and advocated instead for free love.
 Two months later, the Peking University professor Chen Daqi attacked their articles as socially regressive, arguing that their position on polyamory would be in effect a return to traditional polygamy.
-The Commercial Press was unwilling to let the two editors write a response, although Zhang rebuked Chen's criticisms in editorials in the Contemporary Review (現代評論 (Xiàndài pínglùn)).
-A Woman's Weekly (妇女周刊 (Fùnǚ zhōukān)) article in June summarized the conflict, stating that Chen was arguing from the perspective of the current marriage system, while Zhang and Zhou's analysis reimagined it from a future utopian perspective.
+The Commercial Press was unwilling to let the two editors write a response, although Zhang rebuked Chen's criticisms in editorials in the Contemporary Review.
+A Woman's Weekly article in June summarized the conflict, stating that Chen was arguing from the perspective of the current marriage system, while Zhang and Zhou's analysis reimagined it from a future utopian perspective.

-Zhang and Zhou's responses were also submitted to the magazine Wilderness (莽原 (Mǎngyuán)), edited by Zhou's brother Lu Xun.
+Zhang and Zhou's responses were also submitted to the magazine Wilderness, edited by Zhou's brother Lu Xun.
 Lu had published Chen's criticisms the day prior, but did not respond to Zhang and Zhou's requests until they sent him a second letter a month later.
 Initially hesitant to publish them, Lu only published their unabridged responses after seeing their abridged version in the Contemporary Review.
 As the scandal grew, further criticism of Zhang emerged from both the political left and right; communists dubbed his outlook a "petite bourgeoisie mentality", while conservatives attacked his formulation of free love as "something even more radical than communism".
 Zhang was removed from his post as editor of The Ladies' Journal in August 1925 and reassigned to the Commercial Press's Chinese Language Division, while the journal returned to its more conservative and domestic roots.